Arcotic-Solutions-Ltd/beeppakistan/README.md

 # Beep Pakistan

-This project is a Laravel-based web application that integrates the Gemini Pro machine learning model to generate AI-powered responses.
+This project is a Laravel(11) web application that integrates the Gemini Pro machine learning model to generate AI-powered responses.

 ## Features